Just a few basics for anyone else who may read this thread later on in life.

 The Suburban SW6DE model number means you have a 6 gallon water heater that has a Direct Spark Ignitor (D.S.I.) and an Electric powered heating element.
+The following also applies to the SW10DE, SW12DE, and SW16DE models.
 This water heater can be powered by propane, electricity, or both at the same time.
 You can use the electric option when you are at campsites that have electricity, and the propane option when at places that don't.....or a combination depending on your needs.

 Airxcel | Suburban Manufacturing Service

 If using the water heater on propane, you must first make sure your propane tanks have fuel, the valves are open, and the lines aren't full of too much air going to the water heater.
 You can usually turn on your stove in the camper and this purges a lot of air from the lines first.